samesimilar/gen_ext/README.md

 ### Things that don't work

 * Buffers are supported but only for 1 channel (each).
 Multi-channel buffers are not supported.
+Workaround: Use one buffer/array per channel.

 This has been tested with gen~ code exported from Max 8.3.2.